pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-zookeeper.md

 ## Reduce the number of segments

-The first way is to reduce the number of segments, which will reduce the amount of metadata that's stored in the `IDEALSTATE` and `EXTERNALVIEW` znodes, which are the two znodes most likely to exceed 1MB.
+Reduce the number of segments to reduce the metadata stored in the `IDEALSTATE` and `EXTERNALVIEW` znodes, which are the two znodes most likely to exceed 1MB.

-For new segments this is done by configuring the [segment threshold](segment-threshold.md) to a higher value.
+To do this for new segments, configure the [segment threshold](segment-threshold.md) to a higher value.
-For existing segments, we'll need to run the [Minion merge rollup task](../recipes/merge-segments-realtime.md).
+For existing segments, run the [Minion merge rollup task](../recipes/merge-segments-realtime.md).

 ## Adjust Zookeeper znode size